rasoulifarhad/java-projects/simple-tdd-demo/src/main/java/com/farhad/example/connect4/tdd_implementation/note.md

 Requirement 6

 if a player inserts a disc and connects more than three discs of his color in a straight vertical line, then that player wins.

+Requirement 7

+If a player inserts a disc and connects more than three discs of his color in a straight horizontal line, then that player wins.